boardd/goal-keeper-robot/README.md

 ### Tracking the Ball

 To compute the angle at which we should position the arm to block the ball, we need to know the location of the ball within the playing field.

-#### Finding the ball

 We determine the location of the ball using a top down camera over the playing field.
 The raw images look like the following:

 <img src="raw-cam-image.png" alt="Raw image from the camera" width="600" class="center">

 We painted the ball black to give it high contrast against the white playing field, which makes it easier to identify with computer vision.
+If you are not using a monochromatic camera like we did, you should be able to leave the ball its original color (orange) and you will find it much easier to threshold based on RGB or HSV values.

 We use OpenCV to apply an adaptive gaussian threshold to the image, which yields the following:

 <img src="thresholded.png" alt="Thresholded image" width="600" class="center">

 We can then use OpenCV's contour detection to find contiguous regions of black pixels.
-We filter these contours by area, keeping only the ones within a pre-defined range, in order to reduce the number of false positives.
+We filter these contours by area, keeping only the ones within a pre-defined range.
+This helps us ignore contours that are overly large or small and reduces the number of false positives.

 #### Computing the ball's position

 Once we have identified one or more contours in the image, we can compute the position of each of these contours relative to the ArUco markers on the field, which are at known positions.
 We do so by using OpenCV's built-in ArUco marker detector.
-We can then compute a transformation from image space to board space and apply it to all of the identified contours.
+We can then compute a transformation from image space to world space and apply it to all of the identified contours.

-Once we know the location of the contours on the board, we can further filter them to exclude any which are not inside the rectangle defined by the markers.
+Once we know the location of the contours in the real world, we can further filter them to exclude any which are not inside the rectangle defined by the markers.
 This reliably produces only a single location, corresponding to the ball.

 In the following images, we draw a red rectangle with its center on where we believe the ball to be: